 - v = velocity perpendicular to the axis of rotation (ball in a straight line)

-If we go back to Newton’s laws of motion, to the second one specifically, we can find a relation between force and acceleration:
+If we go back one more time to Newton’s laws of motion, to the second one specifically, we can find a relation between force and acceleration:

 F = m*a